 - Amanda has known the family for six and a half years.
-She met the mother, Elizabeth, through work and they became friends. - Amanda is currently single and has no children of her own.
+She met the mother, Elizabeth, though work and they became friends. - Amanda is currently single and has no children of her own.
 Her sister and mother live locally and she has a good relationship with them.
-She knows she will be able to depend on them if she is caught at work and unable to get the children on time as well as help with appointments, if needed. - Amanda takes Lisinopril 25mg for hypertension and Metoprolol for gout.
+She knows she will be able to depend on them if she is caught at work and unable to get the children on time as well as help with appointment, if needed. - Amanda takes Lisinopril 25mg for hypertension and Metoprolol for gout.
 She has no diagnosed mental health issues. - Amanda has worked full-time at Wal-Mart for two years and five months.
-She works four ten-hour days, Monday, Tuesday, Thursday, and Friday from 7 am to 5 pm.
-Her hours are stable and she does not have to switch shifts unless she requests it. - Amanda reports she has no previous involvement with DCF. - Amanda reports having an excellent relationship with Elizabeth and Bill up until last year when their drug usage became more frequent.
+She works four ten-hour days, Monday, Tuesday, Thursday, and Friday from 7am to 5pm.
+Her hours are stable and she does not have to switch shifts unless she requests it. - Amanda reports having an excellent relationship with Elizabeth and Bill up until last year when their drug usage became more frequent.
 She is open to supervising visits between the children and Elizabeth and Bill, but is concerned that the parents will not listen to her if they are high.
-She wants Elizabeth and Bill to stop using drugs and be able to provide full-time care for the children again.
+She wants Elizabeth and Bill to stop using drugs and be able to provide full time care for the children again.
 She is willing to do whatever she can to help the parents get better.

-When providing information to the interviewer, at first be vague or give too much information - some not relevant.
+When providing information to the interviewer, at first be vague or give too much nformation - some not relevant.